CPequeno/Time-Series/Ergodicity.md

 end
 ```

-As it can be checked, the $DW \approx 1 < 2$, which implies positive autocorrelation (by construction, the existence of autocorrelation in an AR or a random walk was something to expect) and the null is rejected with high probability for the random walk process than for the AR(1), as expected.
+The Durbin-Watson statistic is aproximate 1, which indicates positive autocorrelation, as expected by construction.
+This is so because of the inherent autocorrelation present in an AR or random walk process.
+Furthermore, the null hypothesis is rejected with a higher probability for the random walk than for the AR(1) process, as anticipated.